nokia/RED/docs/help/user_guide/working_with_RED/remote_library.md

 #### Settings in Referenced Libraries in red.xml

-In order to use Keywords from Remote Library together with validation and code assistance,information about Remote Library address needs to be included in red.xml under Referenced Libraries tab.
+In order to use Keywords from Remote Library together with validation and code assistance, information about Remote Library address needs to be included in red.xml under Referenced Libraries tab.